 Accidents may occur as those with dementia often lack spatial awareness and stability.
 They forget their limitations, leading to falls and even fatal accidents.

-Ways to prevent falls and accidents:
+Ways to prevent falls and accidents in elderly:

 - Ensure adequate lighting.